-On December 26, 2012, the Bank of Israel foreign exchange representative rate for U.S. dollars was 3.7470 New Israeli Shekels, or NIS, per U.S. dollar.
+On August 25, 2015, the Bank of Israel foreign exchange representative rate for U.S. dollars was 3.864 New Israeli Shekels, or NIS, per U.S. dollar.
 References to "\$" in this prospectus supplement are to U.S. dollars.
-For a discussion of the convertibility of the NIS, see "Balance of Payments and Foreign Trade - Foreign Exchange Controls and International Reserves" in Exhibit D to Israel's annual report on Form 18-K for the fiscal year ended December 31, 2011, as amended, which is incorporated by reference into this prospectus supplement.
+For a discussion of the convertibility of the NIS, see "Balance of Payments and Foreign Trade - Foreign Exchange Controls and International Reserves" in Exhibit D to Israel's annual report on Form 18-K for the fiscal year ended December 31, 2014, which is incorporated by reference into this prospectus supplement.